Miiroun/Archipelago-NewSuperMarioBrosWii/worlds/nsmbw/docs/setup_en.md

 1) Download and install archipelago (needs at least v0.6.7) and Dolphin.
 2) Download the ap-world file from [NSMBW World](https://github.com/Miiroun/Archipelago-NewSuperMarioBrosWii/releases/latest), doubleclick it, and it's installed (or manually move it to custom_worlds), restart the ap-launcher.
 3) Then create a player yaml file from the option creator in the launcher.
    -  Default yaml is recommended for new players.
-It has 441 locations (2026-05-17).
+It has 441 locations (as of 0.2.0).
    - If you want to play with a lower location count disable star coins (231 locations).
    - See [en_NSMBW.md](../docs/en_NSMBW.md) for all options, etc.
 4) Note that the ap client is bundled with launcher.
-5) Open dolphin, change the following settings, this is IMPORTANT for death-link and movement to work correctly
+5) Open dolphin, change the following settings:
+   - Options → Configuration → Advanced → Memory Override → Off
-   - Options → Configuration → Interface → Hotkeys Require Window Focus → off
+   - Options → Configuration → Interface → Hotkeys Require Window Focus → Off
    - Options → Hotkey Settings → Save and Load State.
 Make sure saving (e.g. shift + F8 or @(Shift+F8)) and loading (e.g. F8) save states from slot 7 and 8 are their default values.
    - If you care about your dolphin savefiles then back them up.
-6) Inside the client press CONNECT (when you are on the world map in game) and then enter your player name (from the yaml).
+6) Inside the client press CONNECT and then enter your player name (from the yaml).
+   - If you do NOT have the use_riivolution option (0.3.0) enabled the do this when you are at the level select menu in world 1.
+   - If you do have it enabled make sure

 ## How to play
 1) Open the AP launcher (restart if it was open before) and find NSMBW Client, open it.
-   - On linux you will need to do this with root access.
 2) This should prompt you for your game file.
-(You can rempromt it by removing the nsmbw_settings in host.yaml, do NOT edit it manually).
+(You can repromt it by removing the nsmbw_settings in host.yaml, do NOT edit it manually).
 3) Clear save file 2 (you can make a copy of it if you care about it).
-Then select savefile 2 to play on.
+Then select the now empty savefile 2 to play on.
 4) After you have entered the world map press CONNECT in the client, and enter your slot name and password.
 5) Open the in game world-select menu and move to the world you have unlocked.
 6) See the quirks section in [en_NSMBW.md](../docs/en_NSMBW.md) for quirks with the implementation.